Key Stage 3 subjects

 Techniques:

-- Be able to apply listening and reading strategies in a number of context
+• Be able to apply listening and reading strategies in a number of contexts by the end of year 8

 Progression Routes